Targeted Function Balancing: Application

 \section{Application}

-This section assesses TFB's performance on the National Supported Work Demonstration (NSW) data.
+This section assesses TFB's performance on the National Supported Work (NSW) Demonstration data, accessible from \cite{nswweb}.
 NSW was a labor training program in the mid-1970s that randomly selected its participants from a group of candidates.
 In addition to experimental treated and control groups drawn from the program candidates, data on comparison groups of non-candidates are available. \cite{lalonde1986evaluating} and \cite{dehejia1999causal} use these data to compare non-experimental estimates of NSW's impact on 1978 earnings (the outcome here) to the unbiased experimental estimate.
 Defining the treated (185 units), experimental control (260), and non-candidate comparison (2,490) groups as in \cite{dehejia1999causal} yields an experimental estimate of \$1,794 and a naive observational estimate (i.e., the unweighted difference in means between the experimental treated and non-candidate comparison groups) of -\$15,205.

 The available covariates are age, years of education, an indicator of having a high school degree, 1974 and 1975 earnings, indicators of unemployment in 1974 and 1975, marital status, and several indicators of race/ethnicity.
-Figure~\ref{fig.nsw1} compares TFB-L, where $f_0$ is estimated by LASSO regression, and TFB-K, where $f_0$ is estimated by kernel regularized least squares, to seven other estimators.
+Figure~\ref{fig.nsw1} compares TFB-L, TFB-K, and TFB-BART to seven other estimators.